This post may include affiliate links. Thank you for your support.

 Got questions?
 I’ve got answers!
 If you ever run into an issue, have a question, or need any clarification – please feel free to drop them in the comments section.
 I’m happy to help when I can!

-Can you cook salmon in coconut milk?
+Can I substitute coconut milk?

-How do I thicken fish curry?
+How do I thicken curry sauce?

 The creamy, spicy flavors of your Thai salmon with coconut curry are a delight all on their own, but if you want to turn this weeknight wonder into a bona fide feast, try serving it with:

-• Rice or Rice Noodles help to soak up all the yummy coconut curry sauce.
-My coconut rice or curry rice are ideal here.
-Offer up some sriracha, lime wedges, extra fresh herbs, and chopped cashews on the side for extra garnish.
+• Garnished Alongside Naan.
+Pair with warm naan bread or flatbread for scooping up the curry.
+And offer up some sriracha, lime wedges, extra fresh herbs, and chopped cashews or crunchy honey chickpeas on the side for extra garnish.

 Storing leftovers

-• Whether using a stovetop or microwave, heat the curry until it’s just hot enough to eat.
+• Reheating Tip: Whether using a stovetop or microwave, heat the curry until it’s just hot enough to eat.
 Overheating can cause the coconut milk to separate and the salmon to become dry, neither of which are very tasty!

-Whether you’re reeling in compliments at your next dinner party or just fishing for a flavorful weeknight escape, this Thai Coconut Red Curry with Salmon is sure to be the catch of the day.
-From its splash of color to its current of rich, creamy sauce, it’s a shore-fire way to net yourself a deliciously memorable meal.
-Until next time, keep your forks at the ready and your aprons tied tight – who knows what culinary shores we’ll explore next?
+Whether you’re reeling in compliments at your next dinner party or just fishing for a flavorful weeknight escape, this Thai coconut red curry with salmon is sure to be the catch of the day!
+From its splash of color to its rich, creamy sauce, it’s a shore-fire way to net yourself a deliciously memorable meal.

 Cheyanne